 Tom of Finland: 100 Years opened online at David Kordansky Gallery on 14th April and is on view through 12th May.
 The exhibition features never-before-exhibited drawings in pencil and pen and ink, as well as Tom’s personal collages.

 2020 will also see other exhibitions mounted in honor of Tom of Finland.
 Reality & Fantasy: The World of Tom of Finland will open later in the year at Parco’s Gallery X in Tokyo.
-The exhibition puts emphasis on Tom of Finland’s role in promoting sensual and erotic depictions of the male body as a catalyst for social change and the acceptance of Gay people.
+The exhibition puts emphasis on Tom of Finland’s role in promoting sensual and erotic depictions of the male body as a catalyst for social change and the acceptance of Gay people and will include screenings of the biopic Tom of Finland.
 Tom of Finland’s work will be seen at Art Basel online in June and The Community in Paris will curate a large-scale exhibition of Tom of Finland Foundation’s permanent collection.
 Tom of Finland: Made in Germany will have an autumn opening at Gallery Judin in Berlin.
 Tom’s first ever exhibition was in Hamburg in 1976 and he did many commissions for German clients; the gallery has devoted a show and publication to these seminal years.

 Two more publications on Tom of Finland will be released this year on the occasion of the artist’s birth.
 The first, from Like, Tom of Finland, will be released on 8th May and is an updated Finnish language book that sheds light on Tom’s private life, his art and his spirit of joyfulness; the publishers will host a Live Instagram at 7p Helsinki time.
 The second, a new edition of Tom’s biography from Cernunnos, Tom of Finland: The Official Life and Work of a Gay Hero, is fully illustrated and reveals a life of art, pleasure and liberation with texts authorized by Tom himself and a foreword by Jean Paul Gaultier: